hindu-comm/mail_stream_advaita-l/2017/06/no_subject/346__Praveen_R._Bhat.md

 >
 > No, I am definitely not saying that.
 >
-​Then​, I was also saying that shakti is same as Maya; I do not know how that came off any different earlier.
+Then, I was also saying that shakti is same as Maya; I do not know how that came off any different earlier.